Skip to content

 It feels like an Audi on the road, as well.
 It’s comfortable and quiet on long-distance journeys, and quite good to drive when you peel off the motorway and get on to the back roads.

-Best small car for zero-emission driving
+Best reliable small car

 The Kia Picanto has proved itself to be a reliable car, and it also comes with the peace of mind of a seven-year/100,000-mile factory warranty.
 That’s transferable to subsequent owners, so a nearly new Picanto still has a longer period of cover than many new cars.
 Picantos with autonomous emergency braking get a four-star safety score from Euro NCAP, so the compact Kia will give you peace of mind when it comes to safety as well.